devtin/duckfficer/DOCS.md

 <a name="new_Schema_new"></a>

 ### new Schema(schema, [options])
+Sets the environment up:
+- Stores the schema locally
+- Guesses the type of the schema

 | Param | Type | Description |
 | --- | --- | --- |